lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 CMP Announcement messages do not require any CMP response.
-However, the recipient MUST acknowledge receipt with an HTTP response having an appropriate status code and an empty body.
+However, the recipient MUST acknowledge receipt with an HTTP response having an appropriate status code and an empty content.
 When not receiving such a response, it MUST be assumed that the delivery was not successful.
 If applicable, the sending side MAY try sending the Announcement again after waiting for an appropriate time span.

-If the announced issue was successfully stored in a database or was already present, the answer MUST be an HTTP response with a "201 Created" status code and an empty message body.
+If the announced issue was successfully stored in a database or was already present, the answer MUST be an HTTP response with a "201 Created" status code and an empty content.

 In case the announced information was only accepted for further processing, the status code of the returned HTTP response MAY also be